-Rainbow Bridge Remembrance Day is a rather mournful day for pet owners who have managed to lose their pets.
-The Rainbow Bridge is a beautiful legend about the place where our pets go when they are forced to leave us.
+Rainbow Bridge Remembrance Day is a rather mournful day for pet owners who have lost their beloved pets.
+The Rainbow Bridge is a beautiful legend about the place where our pets go when they have to leave us.

-The pain of losing your four-legged friends gradually subsides (although many people “hear” their paws for a long time, this is due to the effect of imprinting certain sounds in the human brain).
-Often we get the next pet and surround it with love and care.
-But we never forget those who are gone.
+The pain of losing a four-legged friend gradually subsides (although many people “hear” their paws for a long time, this phenomenon is due to the effect of imprinting certain sounds in the human brain).
+Often, people get another pet and surround it with love and care.
+But they never forget those who are gone.

-On August 28, 2013, writer Deborah Barnes broke up forever with her pet, who had lived with her for 15 years.
-His name was Mr. Jazz, and Deborah detailed her and his history together in the book – she talked about the life of a cat and contained many emotions and reflections on life, death and what can be beyond it.
+On August 28, 2013, writer Deborah Barnes had to say goodbye to her pet, who had been with her for 15 years.
+His name was Mr. Jazz, and Deborah detailed her and his history together in her book – she talked about the life of a cat and captured many emotions and reflections on life, death and what can be beyond it.

-The writer did not expect that she would receive an incredible emotional response to her work from many people.
-They reached out to her eager to share stories of lost pets.
-People were full of tragic experiences, it was difficult for them to continue to live without their pets.
+The writer did not anticipate the incredible emotional response she would receive from many people.
+They reached out to her, eager to share stories of pets they had lost.
+People were full of tragic experiences and found it difficult to continue living without their pets.

-In memory of Mr. Jazz and as a gift to all the people who responded, Deborah Barnes decided to create a Rainbow Bridge Remembrance Day so that all pet owners can share stories and memories of their favorite creatures.
-The holiday was first celebrated in 2015, and now every year on August 28, people dedicate it to departed pets.
+In memory of Mr. Jazz and as a gift to all the people who responded, Deborah Barnes decided to create a Rainbow Bridge Remembrance Day so that all pet owners could share stories and memories of their beloved animals.
+The holiday was first celebrated in 2015, and now every year on August 28, people dedicate the day to departed pets.

-The famous Austrian scientist Konrad Lorenz, the creator of the science of animal behavior – ethology – once lost his beloved dog, bulldog Bully.
-In one of his books, he described that he heard the characteristic stomp of a dead dog – he was a little lame.
-In the book, Lorenz advised anyone who has lost their tailed friends to try to get a new pet.
+The famous Austrian scientist Konrad Lorenz, the creator of the science of animal behavior – ethology – once lost his beloved dog, a bulldog named Bully.
+In one of his books, he described how he heard the characteristic stomp of a dead dog – he was a little lame.
+In the book, Lorenz advised anyone who had lost their furry friends to try to get another pet.

 Rainbow Bridge Remembrance Day Methods: